Episode 269

 The Karen Kenney Show

-Karen Kenney is a certified Spiritual Mentor, Writer, Hypnotist, Change Worker and Life Coach.
-She’s known for her dynamic storytelling, her sense of humor, her Boston accent and her no-bullshit approach to Spirituality and transformational work.
+Karen Kenney is a certified Spiritual Mentor, Writer, Integrative Change Worker, Coach and Hypnotist.
+She’s known for her dynamic storytelling, her sense of humor, her Boston accent, and her no-BS, down-to-earth approach to Spirituality and transformational work.

 About your host